 Will Medicare Cover Pacemaker implantation?

-Medicare covers medically necessary pacemakers, so if your doctor says you need one, coverage is available.
+Medicare covers medically necessary pacemakers, so coverage is available if your doctor says you need one.
 If you have Atrial Fibrillation and your heart beats too slow, your doctor will likely suggest you have a pacemaker.

 Other reasons you might need a pacemaker include Tachy-Brady syndrome, where your heart beats fast during AFib and slowly when you’re not.
 Also, if you take AFib medication that slows your heart rate, you might need a pacemaker.